Akash1070/Covid-19-Dasboard-for-Berlin-City/README.md

 The data are the latest official figures provided by the Berlin government,

 sourced from [berlin.de](https://www.berlin.de/lageso/gesundheit/infektionsepidemiologie-infektionsschutz/corona/tabelle-bezirke-gesamtuebersicht/).

+If you want to view the deployed model, click on the following link:http://localhost:8501/
 ## Authors

 - [@Akash Kumar Jha](https://github.com/Akash1070)